outrowender/vChar/README.md

 --------

-# vMenu
+# vChar
-vMenu is server sided menu for FiveM servers, including full\* permission support.
+vChar is server sided menu for FiveM servers, including full\* permission support.

 \*(Some features do not have permissions support as they are either harmless or it'd just be silly to deny them.
-However, they will be disabled if you deny access to the submenu that they are a part of (eg: unlimited stamina in Player Options will be disabled if you deny `vMenu.PlayerOptions.Menu`.))
+However, they will be disabled if you deny access to the submenu that they are a part of (eg: unlimited stamina in Player Options will be disabled if you deny `vChar.PlayerOptions.Menu`.))

 --------